-Presence of relapse, defined by a Harvey-Bradshaw index > 4 in CD and a Mayo partial index ≥ 2 in UC, was considered as dependent variable.
+Presence of relapse as defined by a Harvey-Bradshaw index >4 in CD and a Mayo partial index ≥ 2 in UC was considered as the dependent variable.

-Statistical analysis
+Statistical Analysis

 Continuous variables are shown as median and range.
 For categorical variables, the number of observations and percentages are given for each category.
-Comparisons between patients with flare and remission were performed using the Mann-Whitney U-test according to data distribution.
-The receiver-operating characteristic curve was drawn for the diagnostic accuracy analysis.
-The optimal cut-off value of monocyte count for the evaluation of IBD relapse was that which provided the highest sensitivity and specificity.
-The diagnostic sensitivity, specificity, positive predictive value, and negative predictive value of monocyte count to predict IBD relapse were calculated.
-A multivariate stepwise logistic regression analysis was performed to identify factors independently associated with IBD relapse.
-Variables with p < 0.10 in the univariate analysis were included in the multivariate analysis.
-A correlation analysis, using Spearman's rho, was used to determine the relation between FC and monocytes.
+Comparisons between patients with flare and remission were performed using the Mann-Whitney U test according to data distribution.
+The receiver-operating characteristic curve was drawn for diagnostic-accuracy analysis.
+The optimal cut-off value of monocytes count for the evaluation of IBD relapse was that providing the highest sensitivity and specificity.
+Diagnostic sensitivity, specificity, positive predictive value and negative predictive value of monocytes count to predict IBD relapse were calculated.
+Multivariate stepwise logistic regression analysis was performed to identify factors independently associated with IBD relapse.
+Variables with p<0.10 in univariate analysis were included in the multivariate analysis.
+We performed correlation anaylsis, Spearman's rho, to know the relation between FC and monocytes .
 Results were considered to be statistically significant at a p level below 0.05.
-The Statistical Package for the Social Sciences (SPSS version 19, Chicago) for Windows was used for data analysis.
-All authors had access to the study data, and reviewed and approved the final manuscripts
+Statistical Package for the Social Sciences (SPSS version 19, Chicago) for Windows was used for data analysis.
+All authors had access to the study data, and have reviewed and approved the final manuscripts.